Brittany-Maraneta/cpnt262-activity3-/README.md

 ## Brittany Maraneta

-## Resources

-- w3schools helped me with being able to figure out how to make the text boxes for the username and password.
-As well as showing me how to input the text after the button is pressed.
-- for the capitalization and no white spaces I learnt that when we did our in class activity and Brandon showed me how I'd be able to achieve this.

 ## Code Journal

 My main take away is that this assignment I felt a lot more prepared compared to the last one.
 Only because the in class activity we did with our scrum group really helped me use examples and look through ways of how to do small simpler tasks that I could put in with this assignment.
+Having Brandon really help me understand simple codes like trim(), conCat, etc, so I could use my learnings towards this assignment.
 I didn't really understand type=“module” so I had to ask but also compare and contrast what would happen if I use one way or another.
 Once I changed over to type="module" I also broke it a few times so having to do a lot of research on Mozilla, W3Schools, literally the whole internet to figure out why it wasn't connecting.
 I eventually figured out and asked around from peers that I had to revise my current functions for it to be called better.

 Solving code again was all about taking it slow and trying not to give up.
 JS can be so frustrating, that times I just wanted to quit.
 But I remembered to reach out to my peers this time and read EVERY detail of articles to understand the whys behind everything.
+I also found not really knowing the code to represent numbers or just letters I really struggled with, I had to again; ask around but also research and look at other codes to see what do they do to represent no numbers or letters only so I found NaN and had to research what that means as well along side with /\s/g /\d/.

+## Resources

+- w3schools helped me with being able to figure out how to make the text boxes for the username and password.
+As well as showing me how to input the text after the button is pressed.
+- for the capitalization and no white spaces I learnt that when we did our in class activity and Brandon showed me how I'd be able to achieve this.

 ## Search Inquiries